Buying a property is a huge decision.

 In addition, if you intend to get your own private mortgage insurance instead of HPS, the premiums can be economical too.

-It really depends on different factors but there are still additional benefits that come with having your own, even if it’s more expensive.
+It really depends on several factors but there are still additional benefits that come with having your own, even if it’s more expensive.

 If you’re wondering what would happen to your existing HPS, don’t worry, you can apply for an exemption (see the conditions in the HPS section above).

 4) Transferable even when you upgrade or shift house

 Singaporeans are very likely to upgrade their properties with time, especially when their BTO minimum occupation period is up.

 Because HPS is a pegged to the property, if you upgrade or shift house, the existing HPS can’t be used again.

 At that point of time, you’ll need to reapply or get another insurance, which will be more expensive because of your increased age, and your health conditions will be reassessed.